||Where can I solemnize my marriage?

 Your solemnizer is a volunteer and not an employee of the Ministry.
 He is a community leader

 wedding.
-Please extend your respect and courtesy to him as you would for your guests.
+You should extend your respect and courtesy to him as you would for your guests.

 Remember to discuss and seek his views on your solemnization plans.
-Please be punctual for the
+Be punctual for the solemnization.

-him as well as a host to accompany him.
-You may invite him to your wedding reception but do not forget
+You may invite him to your wedding reception but it is not compulsory that you do so.
+Above all, do not forget to thank him.

 ||Why does ROM only offer basic no-frills solemnization room and service?